YourDaddyy/EEGMuse/README.md

 <a name="demo"></a>
 ## 1. Example Demo

-This section demonstrates how to use the provided scripts for data processing, training, and visualization.
+This section demonstrates how to run the web and upload the .

-### Running Models
+### Start the Web server

-1. **Random Forest Classifier**:
+1. **Run Pipeline for cleaning data**:
-   - Navigate to the `models` directory:
+   - Navigate to the `EEG_Web` directory:
      ```bash
-     cd src/EEG_Data/Models
+     cd src/EEG_Web
      ```
-   - Execute the `random_forest.py` script:
+   - Run the `server.py` script:
      ```bash
-     python random_forest.py
+     python server.py
      ```
    - This script will:
-     - Load the processed dataset (`output.csv`).
+     - Load the cleaned EEG dataset (`output.csv`).
-     - Train the Random Forest model.
+     - Train a Random Forest model to classify user actions (e.g., scrolling or swiping).
-     - Display accuracy metrics and random state results.
+     - Display accuracy metrics and results based on different random states.

 2. **K-Nearest Neighbors (KNN) Classifier**:
    - From the same `models` directory, execute the `knn_classifier.py` script: